-- The flowers of pansies not only make great decorations for cakes and but they are edible too.
+- The flowers of pansies not only make great decorations for cakes but they are edible too.

 - In Victorian times, the pansy was second only to the rose, conveying loving thoughts in the language of flowers.

-Don’t forget that you do need to still water pots and hanging baskets during the winter months, especially if they are close to your house or are under shelter.
+Don’t forget that you do still need to water pots and hanging baskets during the winter months, especially if they are close to your house or are under shelter.
 Give pots a weekly check to see if the compost has dried out.

 If you underplant your winter pots or baskets with spring bulbs and pansies atop, you can create a display now which will see you right through until springtime with the minimal of attention required.